 Strong Mind, Strong Me Program in the news:

 - Return to class calls for kindness and curiosity to keep the pandemic anxiety at bay

 - FREE COVID-19 Psychological Intervention Services - Strong Mind, Strong Me Program

 - University of Calgary offers free program for children suffering from anxiety amid COVID-19 pandemic

 - Werklund School provides counselling to families stressed out by pandemic

-This program is for boys and girls between the ages of 8 and 18 years of age.
-All sessions will either be offered via Microsoft Teams, so that children can participate in the counseling sessions from the comfort and safety of their home, or in-person if requested.
+This program is for children and youth between the ages of 8 and 18 years of age.
+All sessions will either be offered via Microsoft Teams, so that participants can join in the counseling sessions from the comfort and safety of their home, or in-person if requested.

 ISE will offer sessions to your child FREE of charge.
 Sessions will be 45 minutes in duration, with parents expected to participate for the first and last 5 minutes of each session for welcome and wrap-up.